Warnings: mild gore/horror.

 Though dawn would soon be upon them, they saw no one as they crossed the wide central street.
 The sky had turned grey over their heads when they reached the front steps of the inn, but the dining room beyond the door was empty, and no sound came from the creaking floor above.

 Wei Wuxian wanted nothing more than to go back to his own room and sleep, but he could not.
 Not yet.
 He accompanied his shijie to the room she had bought for the night and watched her lay her son down over one of the two beds there.
-She lit a candle on the cabinet between them; gold gleamed around Suihia’s handle, unmoving as it was at Jin Ling’s hip.
+She lit a candle on the cabinet between them; the gold leaf plating of Suihua’s handle gleamed, attached to Jin Ling’s waist.

 It was a good thing he had not lost it when the graveyard trapped him.
 Wei Wuxian did not wish to bear witness to this boy losing more of his father’s memorabilia.